georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 ### 2.3 Feature modules

 Feature module is a module composed of related components, providers, types, constants, routing configs etc. All these **components work together to implement an app's feature**.
 Their only concern should be this feature and they **should care as little as possible about other parts of the app**.
-This usually means that all of the **connections to the "outside world" are made from features' stores** to stores (providers) in `CoreModule` by subscribing to their observable state or by features' views synching query params' state with state in features' stores.
+This means that all of the **connections to the "outside world" are made from features' stores** to stores (providers) in `CoreModule` (subscribing to their observable state or triggering actions defined by these core services) or by features' views synching query params' state with state in features' stores. **A feature should never communicate with other features directly - this communications should be supported via providers in `CoreModules`.** Adhering to this rule we prevent creating direct dependencies/ tight coupling between features.

 Feature modules live inside `app/features/` directory, each module in its own subdirectory, with a structure like this: